sdetweil/MMM-Config/README.md

 * by default, the categories are sorted alphabetically, with the Outdated category moved to the bottom

-* modules are sorted in category by last date updated by default
+* modules are sorted in category by `last date updated` by default
-* * but you can change this when you start the installer by adding the word **name**  as a parameter (see below)
+* * you can change this by changing the `ModuleSortOrder` config option

 the installer page looks like this